hepix-virtualisation/vmcaster/README.md

 using a UUID generator.

-It is recommended that only experienced users with good reason share images between  imagelists (primarily disk space and as part of automation).
+It is recommended that only experienced users with good reason share images between  image lists (primarily disk space and as part of automation).
 For this reason while editing the  JSON.
-So it is probably wise to change all Image object identifiers ("dc:identifier" for each image.).
+So it is probably wise to change all image object identifiers ("dc:identifier" for each image.).

-All changes to the original imagelist can be reverted by re - importing an imagelist previously stored as a JSON file.
+All changes to the original image list can be reverted by re - importing an image list previously stored as a JSON file.

     $ vmcaster --import-imagelist-json input.json

-To Add an image to a image list:
+To Add an image to an image list:

     $ vmcaster \
         --select-imagelist e55c1afe-0a62-4d31-a8d7-fb8c825f92a2 \